soummyaanon/-noteX/CONTRIBUTING.md

-# Contributor Guidelines for NoteX
+# NoteX Contributor Guidelines

-We’re excited to have you contribute to the NoteX project!
-Please follow these guidelines to ensure a smooth collaboration.
+Welcome!
+Follow these guidelines for a smooth collaboration.

 ## Table of Contents
 1. [Code of Conduct](#code-of-conduct)